 Backtests are a way to simulate a strategy's performance using historical data before committing real funds to a bot for live trading.
-Developed for the benefit of hindsight, back-testing seeks to estimate the performance of a strategy during a past period and assumes that if the strategy worked previously, it has a good chance of working again; conversely, if the concept has not worked well in the past, it may not work well in the future.
+Backtesting seeks to estimate the performance of a strategy during a past period and assumes that if the strategy worked previously, it has a good chance of working again; conversely, if the strategy has not worked well in the past for a particular market, it may not work well in the future.